- Scriptable in Python3.

 OpenMV uses a lot of cool SW, for example, ChaN's FatFS, CC3K SDK, ARM's DSP/Math libraries etc..
 And of course it's completely programmable in Python 3!
 Yes, you can write Python scripts that have access to peripherals (SPI/I2C/UART), uSD, wireless, and of course the image processing code.

-OpenMV also has a nice IDE that I made with Python/Glade/PyGTK.
-The IDE has syntax highlighting, it can upload or run scripts on the camera, view the framebuffer, and can even help with some image processing tasks, for example using the IDE you can upload templates to the camera for template matching:
+OpenMV has a friendly IDE that I made with Python/Glade/PyGTK.
+The IDE has syntax highlighting, it can upload or run scripts on the camera, view the framebuffer, update the firmware and can even help with some image processing tasks, such as saving templates or keypoint descriptors to the camera:

 I plan on extending the IDE with more features, to communicate with the camera using sockets when WiFi shields are connected, this way the IDE will have remote access to the camera to stream images or upload scripts over the air.